Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 - Healthcare: Apps4Rent (SOC 2 Type II, US data centers), Azure Virtual Desktop (HIPAA BAA available), Citrix DaaS (session recording).

-- Finance, Accounting, and CPA Firms: Apps4Rent as Intuit-authorized hosting provider is purpose-built for this use case.
+- Finance, Accounting, and CPA Firms: Apps4Rent, an Intuit-authorized hosting provider, is purpose-built for this use case, offering secure hosted virtual desktop and cloud hosting solutions for accountants, tax preparers, and CPA firms.

 - Legal Firms: Citrix DaaS and Apps4Rent serve this sector well.